thkuo/seq2geno/README.md

 	git submodule update --init --recursive
 	```

-	The option `--recurse-submodules` helps to download the submodules that are located at another repository (i.e. Seq2Geno and Geno2Pheno).
-The flag is available only in git version >2.13, and users of earlier git versions may need to find the substitute.
+The command uses **--recurse-submodules** to download the submodules.
+The flag is available only in git version >2.13.
+Earlier git versions might have the substitute.
+After the package is downloaded, *main/seq2geno* and *main/seq2geno_gui* are the executable scripts for Seq2Geno.

-- Installation of the environments
+- For only ensuring the environemnt:

+You might want to use the automatic tool *install/SETENV.sh* or follow the steps in *install/README.md*.
+The methods will help you to set environment variables, check python packages, etc.

+- For setting up the environment and installing the process-specific software

+You might want to use the automatic tool *install/INSTALL.sh* or follow the steps in *install/README.md*.
+Besides those covered by *install/SETENV.sh*, this script will help you to further download the process-specific software such as samtools, etc.

 Please go to `install/` and either use the `INSTALL.sh` or follow the manual `INSTAL.md`.